jreisinger/go/README.md

 # go

-All vars in Go are initialized to their zero values:
+All vars in Go are initialized to their zero values when declared:

 * numeric types -> `0`
 * strings -> `""`